Updated: Mar 2

 So, if we put this fact into a risk assessment framework in simple terms how does that work?
 The trouble with active shooters in many situations is that their appearance is totally random.
 Intel from law enforcement cannot predict a person in mental anguish who one day decides to pick up a gun and go on a killing rampage.

-Instead we have to look at the sorts of venues where active shootings have occurred.
+Instead, we have to look at the sorts of venues where active shootings have occurred.
 A report in Time Magazine this week refers to 37 years of mass shootings in the US, with an infographic depicting the numbers of people killed and wounded by active shooters.
 In this graphic, the worst incident is by far the shooting in Las Vegas from the Mandalay Bay hotel in which 51 people were killed and over 400 people were wounded (see http://bit.ly/2ZS3xnC ).
 As the article mentions a mass shooting is defined as any incident with over 3 fatalities.
-And quite rightly, the statistics do not include the thousands of gun killings involving 2 or less people.
+And quite rightly, the statistics do not include the thousands of gun killings involving 2 or fewer people.

 So, it made us think about if we were Walmart what could it do as an American icon in the retail sector, to take a stand against copycat active shooters.
 Our recommendation would be to put a VWK9 on patrol during store opening hours at Supercenters and develop some data around just how many people are entering its retail estate with live ammunition.
-We don’t know if Walmart have ever done a study of this type of risk, but the brand seems to have a higher risk of active shooter involvement than other retailers.
+We don’t know if Walmart has ever done a study of this type of risk, but the brand seems to have a higher risk of active shooter involvement than other retailers.
 There are over 3,000 of these types of Walmart store in the US according to statistics on the size of the Walmart estate (see http://bit.ly/2YWvgCI ) but what a great community project for Walmart to take the lead on.
 It’s a household name, and it must want to protect its brand from future incidents.